ahundt/cis/doc/intro.rst

 **PointEqualityCheck()**

 Determines if two points are equal.
-Used by the function OutsideOfTriangle to determine if the nearest point on the triangle lies on a vertice
+Used by the function OutsideOfTriangle to determine if the nearest point on the triangle lies on a vertex

 PA4